plane-monster/academic_webiste/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Junfei Zhan is currently a fourth-year student studying applied mathematics in a dual program offered by the University of Birmingham and Jinan University.
-His primary academic interest lies in resource management within the field of IoT, with a particular focus on edge computing and serverless computing.
-Additionally, Junfei is passionate about participating in Kaggle competitions and welcomes individuals to join his team for collaborative Kaggle competition endeavors.
+I am currently a fourth-year student pursuing applied mathematics in a dual program offered by the University of Birmingham and Jinan University.
+My primary academic interest is in resource management within the field of IoT, especially focusing on edge computing and serverless computing.
+Besides, I am passionate about participating in Kaggle competitions and warmly welcome individuals to join my team for collaborative endeavors in Kaggle competitions.
+Additionally, I am thrilled to share that I will be advancing my education at the University of Pennsylvania in September 2024, where I will be pursuing a Master's degree in Systems Engineering.
 {style="text-align: justify; font-size: 0.8em;"}